-The resected femoral bone segment can be measured to confirm accuracy of the cut.
-The femoral resection value provided in the iView patient-specific planning images will be equal to the measured thickness of the resected bone segment plus the thickness of the saw blade.

-6. Round the resulting anterior sharp corner from the femoral bone cut with a 5mm burr, rasp, or curette.
-The femoral implant has a radius at the mating anterior edge of the femoral cut.

-Place the Femoral Trial or the femoral implant on the condyle and mark the transition zone between the trial and intact femoral cartilage using a marker.
+The resected posterior femoral bone segment can be measured to confirm accuracy of the cut.
+The femoral resection value provided in the iView patient-specific planning images will be equal to the measured thickness of the resected posterior bone segment plus the thickness of the saw blade.
+6. Round the resulting anterior sharp corners from the femoral bone cuts with a 5mm burr, rasp or curette.
+Place the Femoral Trial or the Femoral Implant on the condyle and mark the transition zone to the intact femoral cartilage using a marker.

-Create inset for anterior margin of femoral implant with a burr.
-The most anterior edge of the component submerges 3-4mm below the subchondral bone, with a taper beginning approximately 7-9mm inferior to the intact cartilage.
+Create an inset for the contralateral edge of the femoral implant with a burr.
+The transition edge of the component submerges 3-4mm below the subchondral bone, with a taper beginning approximately 7-9mm superior to the intact cartilage.